stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 channel close.
-Participants should have no impact or dependence on each other after channel close, and so they must not sponsor ledger entries that only the other party controls after channel close, either directly or indirectly through the multisig or reserve accounts.
+Participants should have no impact or dependence on each other after channel close, and so they must not sponsor ledger entries that only the other party controls after channel close, either directly or indirectly through the multi-sig or reserve accounts.

 Ledger entries that do not survive channel close, such as signers, are sponsored by their beneficiary.
 Participants pay for their own key and signing requirements.

 Participant I provides reserves for:
-- Multisig account MI
+- Multi-sig account MI
 - Trustlines added to MI
 - Signers added to MI for I
 - Signers added to MR for I

 Participant R provides reserves for:
-- Multisig account MR
+- Multi-sig account MR
 - Trustlines added to MR
 - Signers added to MR for R
 - Signers added to MI for R